Hodgkin lymphoma

 What is Hodgkin lymphoma?

 Lymphomas can be grouped into either Hodgkin lymphoma or non-Hodgkin lymphoma depending on what the lymphoma cells look like when doctors examine them under a microscope.
-If you have Hodgkin lymphoma, certain types of white blood cells in your lymphatic system – called Reed-Sternberg cells – stop working properly.
+If you have Hodgkin lymphoma, the doctors can see abnormal cells called Reed-Sternberg cells.

 What are the symptoms of Hodgkin lymphoma?